 Moosend gives you the option to set SPF on your sender accounts, but in order to do that you must have control over the DNS settings of your sending domain.
 Just ask that your administrator sets your SPF by following the process described below:

-1. Click on the Account button, located on the left side of your Control Panel page.
+1. Click on the Account button, located on the left side of your Dashboard page.

 2. Click on the Senders button, on the menu that appears.